 "...'unparalleled in the appellate area of environmental law' and in the words of one commentator 'is the man to take with you if you're going to the highest court in the land.'"

 In the environmental law area Tim has been ranked as a top practitioner by Chambers, Best Lawyers in America, Euromoney's Best of the Best USA, and other publications, which have called him "the go-to guy if you have a serious environmental issue on appeal - he is excellent at spotting issues and is a great appellate advocate" (Chambers 2009).
-Tim is ranked Band 1 in Chambers USA 2012 in Environmental Law ("sources unanimously consider Bishop to be an exceptionally strong appellate lawyer") and Legal 500 2012 comments, "Bishop is 'superb and provides exemplary service.'"
+Tim is ranked Band 1 in Chambers USA 2016 in Environmental Law (Bishop "really 'distinguishes himself' in the courtroom with his 'superb' advocacy skills both at the trial and appellate level") and Legal 500 2012 comments, "Bishop is 'superb and provides exemplary service.'"
 Tim successfully argued Solid Waste Agency of Northern Cook County in the Supreme Court, in which the Court struck down the Corps of Engineer’s "migratory bird rule."
+More recently, in Georgia Pacific v.
+NEDC, he obtained Supreme Court reversal of a Ninth Circuit ruling requiring Clean Water Act permits for runoff from forest roads.
 One leading environmental law professor and practitioner has written that Tim is "industry’s leading Supreme Court lawyer in environmental cases."

-Since 1995, Tim has been a partner in Mayer Brown LLP’s 60-strong Supreme Court and Appellate Litigation Practice (which "stands head and shoulders above its competitors," according to Chambers USA 2008).
+Since 1995, Tim has been a partner in Mayer Brown LLP’s 60-strong Supreme Court & Appellate Litigation practice (which "stands head and shoulders above its competitors," according to Chambers USA 2008).
 Previously, he served as Law Clerk to US Supreme Court Justice William J. Brennan, Jr., and to Judge James L. Oakes, US Court of Appeals for the Second Circuit, and was Staff Counsel and Skadden Fellow with the American Civil Liberties Union.
-Recently, Tim was named one of Benchmark’s 2013 Appellate Illinois Litigation Stars.
+Recently, Tim was named one of Benchmark’s 2017 Appellate Illinois Litigation Stars and a Leading Lawyers 2017 Top Ten Environmental Lawyer.
 Chambers USA (2007) notes Tim’s “high visibility” and “incredible reputation for appellate law,” and he has been described in the Lawdragon 500 as "a high court superstar" and a "top advocate" (2006).